Critical chain project management: Buffers & resources

 The feeding chain

-The feeding chain is a secondary chain of dependent tasks that need to run concurrently with the critical path.
-Each feeding chain eventually merges with the critical path.
-This is because the string of events in the feeding chain only affects one of the tasks on the critical path.
-The feeding chain needs to run at the same time as the critical path to prevent any delays within the critical path.
+The feeding chain is a secondary chain of dependent tasks that runs concurrently with the critical path.
+Each feeding chain eventually merges with the critical path because its tasks affect one specific critical path task.
+Running these chains in parallel prevents delays in the feeding chain from disrupting the critical path.

-Let’s take a look at the critical path and the feeding chain in a simple example.
-Say you’re planning a work party.
+Let's take a look at a simple example.
+Say you're planning a work party.
 Your critical path looks like this:

 • Decide on a theme